 Can foreigners drink tap water anywhere in Spain, not just Barcelona?

 Yes.
-Tap water across mainland Spain, including Madrid, is held to the same EU drinking water standards as Barcelona.
-Taste can vary slightly by region depending on the local source, but safety doesn't.
+Tap water across mainland Spain, including Madrid, is safe to drink.
+The taste can vary by region depending on the local source, but the safety doesn't.